mukund-23/kronecker-v2/README.md

 3. **Trained projections preserve recovery above ~2.7× margin.** Training consumes headroom rather than destroying invertibility.
 Stable rank converges to ~21 regardless of starting width; condition number does not detect this.
 4. **Kronecker V1's byte extraction has two issues** — UTF-8 fragment collapse on byte-level BPE (255 GPT-2 tokens sharing one embedding) and SentencePiece whitespace mishandling (41,452 Sarvam tokens).
 Neither is detectable by a forward-only codec.
 5. **`d_p=16` is unsafe for Indic scripts.** 21.48% Sarvam collisions vs 0.09% for GPT-2; 31% of the Sarvam vocabulary truncated. `d_p=32` resolves it.
-6. **A byte-level output head requires an autoregressive factorisation over positions.** Breaking slot independence is worth 1.28 bpb; three parallel alternatives recover under 1%.
+6. **Cross-position dependence dominates byte-head quality.** Breaking slot independence is worth 1.28 bpb — the largest effect measured in this work.
-7. **That requirement carries a 79× decode-latency cost.** Vocabulary-independence is a tradeoff, not a free saving.
+7. **No parallel design we tested recovered more than 1% of that gain.** D1 (slot attention), D2 (low-rank coupling) and D3 (iterative refinement) span three distinct mechanisms and all landed within 0.017 bpb of the independent baseline. **This does not prove sequential decoding is necessary** — none were hyperparameter-tuned, and stronger parallel decoders (diffusion-style, insertion-based) are untested.
+The product-distribution argument in §6.3 is a *hypothesis* consistent with the result, not a theorem.
+8. **Sequential decoding costs 79× latency versus independent slots.** This is the largest practical obstacle to a byte-level output head — larger, arguably, than the bpb gap, since the parameter saving is worthless if decoding is two orders of magnitude slower.

 ### What this means for V2

 - Output-side Kronecker is **feasible**.
 Static invertibility is not the obstacle; it holds comfortably at every practical width.
-- The binding constraint is **distributional**, not geometric — how the byte distribution factorises, not whether the codec can be inverted.
+- The binding constraint appears to be **distributional**, not geometric — how the byte distribution factorises, not whether the codec can be inverted.
-- The open engineering problem is **parallel decoding with a non-factorised distribution**.
-Diffusion-style or insertion-based decoders are the natural next candidates; slot attention, low-rank coupling and iterative refinement are ruled out.
+- The open engineering problem is **efficient decoding under a non-factorised distribution**.
+Slot attention, low-rank coupling and iterative refinement did not work in the forms tested; diffusion-style and insertion-based decoders remain the obvious untried candidates.
 - `d_p` should be **script-aware**.
 A single global value cannot serve both Latin and Indic vocabularies.

 ---